Charlottesville violence gives white supremacist movement the attention it wanted, professor says

 GAZETTE: It appears there’s a resurgence of white nationalist and white supremacist groups in the last few years.
 Is this ideology growing, and, if so, why now?

 BONIKOWSKI: Until someone does actual systematic research on changes in the membership, it’s hard to know whether the movement itself is growing.
 With white supremacists and other extremist movements, much like with radical terrorism of all forms, one of the primary objectives is media attention.
 So the reason they hold these rallies and the reason these rallies sometimes turn violent is that they want to be noticed because that legitimizes their cause and amplifies their message.
 That’s exactly what they’re getting.
 It’s a tricky situation for journalists.
 On the one hand, giving them attention adds fuel to the fire.
 On the other hand, ignoring them is a problem because these are odious ideologies that have to be documented and condemned.
 So how to cover them in the media is a bit of a conundrum.
 In any case, regardless of whether their numbers are growing, their ideology is certainly getting a lot more attention, which is ultimately what they want.
-Moreover, in some ways, the tip of an iceberg.
+Moreover, in some ways, this is just the tip of an iceberg.
 It’s all too easy to dismiss these people as a small group of extremists — and they are that — but they’re part of a larger system of racial inequality and domination in the United States.
 White supremacism and racism in this country runs the full gamut from private views expressed around dinner tables and everyday discrimination all the way through neo-Nazis and the Klan who hold rallies and engage in violence.
 Trump’s rhetoric and his strategic silence is an attempt to reach out to this wide spectrum of people who hold ethnonationalist and racist views.

 GAZETTE: A lot of people were disturbed and surprised to see that these white nationalists were mostly young, male, and dressed like suburban dads in tan khakis and golf shirts, not white hoods or studded black leather.
 Were you surprised to see how unabashedly public this rally was?
 Does their bland, “fresh face” style suggest something new about their appeal or a strategic approach to expand and push forward?